It is the panic or fear of women towards men and the anxiety of having a close relationship (of any kind) with them.

 In the absence of an acute form of the disease, it can be limited to the ideal method of psychotherapy, such as a gradual approach to the object of fear.

 Another appropriate use is for infrequent, short-term situations where your anxiety prevents you from doing something necessary, such as seeking medical treatment from a man or going to the emergency room.

-- Beta blockers: Beta blockers control the effects of anxiety-induced adrenaline in the body.
-Adrenaline can cause uncomfortable, sometimes dangerous physical symptoms, including increased heart rate and blood pressure, and palpitations, as well as tremors in the voice and limbs.
+- Beta-blockers: Beta-blockers control the effects of anxiety-induced adrenaline in the body.
+Adrenaline can cause uncomfortable, sometimes dangerous physical symptoms, including increased heart rate and blood pressure, palpitations, and tremors in the voice and limbs.

 - Sedatives: Benzodiazepines help you feel calmer by reducing anxiety.
 These drugs should be used with caution because they can be addictive.
 When you have a history of alcohol or drug abuse, you should avoid taking benzodiazepines.